 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The children, with whom the inspectors met, reported that they feel safe in the school and are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.
+In discussions with the inspectors, the children in year 6 spoke positively about their learning experiences and the support they receive from all of the adults in the school.
+They reported that they feel safe and are aware of what to do if they have any concerns about their safety or welfare.